haskell/cabal/doc/getting-started.rst

         /    /  /    /   \    \
        /____/  /____/     \____\

-Run a single-file Haskell script
+Running a single-file Haskell script
 --------------------------------

-Cabal also enables us to run single-file Haskell scripts without creating a project directory or ``.cabal`` file.
+Cabal also supports to run a single self-contained Haskell script like the following file named ``myscript``:
-The cabal directives are placed in the file within a comment.

 .. code-block:: haskell